-Twin-engine, high-wing planes are intrinsically safer, and for remote offshore surveys, this may be preferable.
+Twin-engine, high-wing planes are intrinsically safer, and for remote offshore surveys, this could be required, but have been very hard to access or not available at all from Queensland charter companies during the 2022 survey planning.
 They are generally more expensive to charter than their single-engine equivalent but for increased safety and size, they may be a wise choice.
-The smaller Cessna 337 Skymaster (5 seats, plus pilot, Fig 13) with its distinctive front and rear engines is excellent for aerial survey work and the pick of the bunch, but rare.
-The Partenavia P.68, now Vulcanair P68 (5 seats, plus pilot, Fig 14), is more common and also excellent.
+The smaller Cessna 337 Skymaster (5 seats, plus pilot, Figure 11) with its distinctive front and rear engines is excellent for aerial survey work and the pick of the bunch, but rare.
+The Vulcanair P68 (5 seats, plus pilot, Figure 11), is more common and also excellent.

-Larger twin-engine planes such as the Aero Commander 500 (Fig 15) are also good, but expensive and hard to find.
+Larger twin-engine planes such as the Aero Commander 500 (Figure 11) are also good, but expensive and hard to find.